 Our patent pending FMCPT batteries are Made in the USA by our partner Ultralife Corporation.
 We chose to use a more expensive, larger, and significantly safer battery material in our product.
 FMCPT batteries have both Underwriters Laboratory’s UL2054 and International Electrotechnical Commission’s IEC62133 certifications.

 Every FMCPT battery is inspected at the end of the production line, tested for voltage requirements, and checked for any problems before it’s “put to sleep” and boxed.
-This extra measure may seem excessive, but when it comes to the safety of our customers we like to use extra care.
+This extra measure may seem excessive, buy adderall online, but when it comes to the safety of our customers we like to use extra care.